 More people are consuming more goods every day.
 Are all of our conservation efforts for nothing if we aren’t talking about population and consumption?
 Let’s talk about it.
 Panelists: Sr. Margaret Jesire Sergon, Alverno student; Tom Bottoms, Alverno College; and Peter Paik, University of Wisconsin-Milwaukee.

-20 - Sustaining Healthy Food Relationships and Access for Individuals, Families, and Communities
+20 - Sustaining Healthy Food Relationships and Access for Individuals, Families, and Communities - SESSION IS FULL

 Look past healthy eating cliches, buzzwords, and expectations at the reality of what it means to struggle with food insecurity in our families and communities.
 Special attention will be given to exploring how eating and food buying practices can both positively and adversely influence mental health.
 Join an honest, nonjudgmental conversation about the complex human-food relationships that impact our quality of life and connections to others.
 Presenter: Kristin Nelson Belkofer, Shorehaven Behavorial Health.

-21 - Sustaining Wellness without Substances
+21 - Sustaining Wellness Through Music - SESSION IS FULL

-31 - Sustaining Heritage and Community
+31 - Sustaining Heritage and Community - SESSION IS FULL

 Communities and cultures yearn for sustainability too.
 Here we explore the rewards of examining different ways that we might learn from one another when the new and the old come face to face.
 Panelists: Blonglou Thao, Alverno College on Hmong community; Margaret Noodin, University of Wisconsin-Milwaukee on Anishinaabe-Ojibwe language; and Stacy Swadish, Historic Milwaukee, on how preservation and restoration sustains communities.

-32 - Ecology and Spirituality
+32 - Ecology and Spirituality - SESSION IS FULL

 Explore how spirituality affects our awareness of and actions around environmental issues.
 We will draw on different religious traditions from around the world and how they reflect the value of sustainability.
 Presenters: Alverno Religious Studies Department faculty and Brittany Ederer, Care of Creation.

-33 - Global Perspectives on Sustainability
+33 - Global Perspectives on Sustainability - SESSION IS FULL